 If you still have questions about web design best practices or have a question about your website in general, feel free to leave your question in the comments below.
 We will do our best to answer it.

 Do you prefer to speak to someone?
 No problem.
-Schedule a time to chat with our staff.
+Contact us to schedule a time to chat with our staff.
 We can usually take your call within the hour.